codebyshennan/tamkeen-data/docs/1-frontend/node/node-modules.md

 1. Create a new directory named `npm_modules`
 2. Change directory to `npm_modules`
-3. Run the command `npm init -y` to initialise an npm directory&#x20;
+3. Run the command `npm init -y` to initialise an npm directory
 4. You should see a new file has been generated, the package.json
 5. To run the scripts you will need to alter this file as below: